When can babies drink water and how to offer it

 Why is it important for babies to drink water?

 Drinking water is important for everyone, including babies, since it has so many vital functions in the body.
-Water helps to carry nutrients through the body, lubricate joints as well as helps to regulate digestion and body temperature.
-As adults, we usually think of meeting our water needs by checking in on the water we drink each day.
+Water helps to carry nutrients throughout the body, lubricate joints, and regulate digestion and body temperature.
+As adults, we usually think of meeting our water needs by assessing the amount of water we drink each day.
 However, babies meet their needs a little bit differently.
 More on that below!

 When can I introduce water to my baby?

-Babies can begin to have small amounts of water when they start solids around 6 months of age.
+Babies can begin to have small amounts of water when they start solids at around 6 months of age.
 Offer a few sips of water from an open cup or straw cup at mealtimes.
-Any water baby drinks at this age is meant to get them used to the taste of plain water and to introduce the skills needed for cup drinking.
+Any water your baby drinks at this age is meant to get them used to its taste and introduce the skills needed for cup drinking.
 No need to worry if your baby doesn’t like water at first.
-It is not intended to replace breastmilk or formula which still provide all the fluid your baby needs.
+It is not intended to replace breastmilk or formula, which still provides all the water your baby needs.

 Babies younger than 6 months should not be offered water or any other fluids besides breastmilk or formula.
 Breastmilk or formula provides sufficient water for newborns and babies up to 6 months old, even on hot days.
 Introducing water too early or diluting formula or breastmilk with water can be dangerous for your baby because it affects the balance of electrolytes in the blood and can lead to seizures.

 How much water should babies drink?

 Water needs may vary quite a bit from baby to baby as well as from day to day.
-Factors such as the weather and activity level can impact needs.
-Additionally, high-water containing foods such as fruit, vegetables, and soup can contribute to water intake as well.
+Factors such as the weather and activity level can impact hydration needs.
+Additionally, high water-containing foods such as fruit, vegetables, and soup can also contribute to water intake.